 I look to history to show us how to get where we need to go.

-If even Anne Sullivan Macy forgot about the salt once in awhile, I can keeping describing the world to my girl, teaching her adapted signs, making her experience books, and teaching her to communicate by listening to that $%&@ song she loves for the 15,000th time,
+If even Anne Sullivan Macy forgot about the salt once in awhile, I can continue describing the world to my girl, making her experience books, and teaching her how to communicate through signs and technology

 reaching out to you on the path we are making together.

 2 thoughts on ““Who put salt in the water?”
 Incidental Learning!”